khalwat/spin-up-craft-5.0-beta/README.md

-# Spin Up Craft 5.0 Alpha
+# Spin Up Craft 5.0 Beta

-If you want to give the new Craft CMS 5.0 Alpha without having to do any setup, this project is for you!
+If you want to give the new Craft CMS 5.0 Beta without having to do any setup, this project is for you!

-It allows you to spin up the Craft CMS 5.0 Alpha in your browser via Github Codespaces, or on your local computer with a few quick commands.
+It allows you to spin up the Craft CMS 5.0 Beta in your browser via Github Codespaces, or on your local computer with a few quick commands.

 Whether in-browser or on your local computer, you'll have a fully functional Craft CMS instance with an editor, content, Twig templates, and a database.

 This project was created using [Spin Up Craft](https://github.com/nystudio107/spin-up-craft)

-## Spin Up Craft 5.0 Alpha in a browser via Github Codespaces
+## Spin Up Craft 5.0 Beta in a browser via Github Codespaces

 1. Click this button: